1.

 -b

 Run in batch mode; don't accept command-line input.
-Useful for sending Output to another command or to a file.
+Useful for sending Output

 -c